Battle of Báránykút

-The Battle of Báránykút was a military engagement during the Battle of Transylvania, at the beginning of the Romanian Campaign of World War I. It consisted in a German offensive that was successfully repulsed by the Romanians, who then carried out a largely unhindered tactical retreat.
+The Battle of Báránykút was a military engagement during the Battle of Transylvania, at the beginning of the Romanian Campaign of World War I. It consisted of a German offensive that was successfully repulsed by the Romanians, who then carried out a largely unhindered tactical retreat.

 Background

 In late September, a Romanian pilot landed behind the German lines and was taken prisoner.
 The message he carried revealed the location of a relief column which was supposed to come in the aid of the battered Olt Corps.
 On 29 September, General Erich von Falkenhayn (the overall Central Powers commander in Transylvania) issued orders to strike against this threat, which was represented by the Romanian 2nd Army.
 For this operation, he planned to attack along the valley of the Olt River, using the XXXIX Reserve Corps and the I Reserve Corps (German 89th Infantry Division and Austro-Hungarian 71st Infantry Division), supported by cavalry.
 The Second Romanian Army, under General Grigore C. Crăiniceanu, had its forces halved in mid-September, when three of its divisions were shifted South.
 The I Reserve Corps was part of the Austro-Hungarian 1st Army at the time of the battle.
 The Romanians had a decisive numerical advantage: 30 battalions against 13.
 Kőhalom (Rupea/Reps) was the district capital of the eponymous district of the Nagy-Küküllő County.
 The town was taken by the 2nd Romanian Army on 16 September.
 The village of Báránykút (Bărcuț/Bekokten) was taken by the Romanian 2nd Army on 28 September.